Dashboards Overview

 Info:

-Dashboard options are available to users with a team leader role or higher.
+Dashboard management options are available to users with a team leader role or higher.

 📘

-4. Add Widget allows you to select new widgets and add them to the current dashboard.
-Clicking will open the widget menu, allowing you to select from the full list of available widgets.
-For more information see Selecting Dashboard Widgets.
+Add a widget by clicking + Add widget to open the widget menu, where you can browse and select from the full list of available widgets.
+For more information, see Add Dashboard Widgets.

 What’s Next